 The Company applies the PAA to simplify the measurement of insurance contracts.
-When measuring liabilities for remaining coverage, the PAA is broadly similar to the Company's previous accounting treatment under IFRS 4.
-However, when measuring liabilities for incurred claims, the Company now includes an explicit risk adjustment for non-financial risk.
+When measuring liabilities for incurred claims, the Company now includes an explicit risk adjustment for non-financial risk.

 (a) Liability for remaining coverage

 i.
 Onerous groups

 For groups of contracts that are onerous, the liability for remaining coverage is determined by the fulfillment cash flows.
 Any loss-recovery component is determined with reference to the loss component recognized on underlying contracts and the recovery expected on such claims from reinsurance contracts held.